PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 - Use npm packages in Node.js code steps
 - Scaffold an API request in Node.js
 - End workflow execution early

+If you don't have a Pipedream account, create one for free at [https://pipedream.com](https://pipedream.com) before getting started (no credit card required).

 ::: tip
 If you need help completing the examples in the quickstart, search our public community at [https://pipdedream.com/commmunity](https://pipdedream.com/commmunity) or post a new question.